apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 In Docker mode, the `${HOME}/.ivy2` directory is shared amongst all invocations.

+# autoconf Specific

+autoconf requires make to be enabled.  autoreconf is always used to rebuild the configure scripte.

+## Command Arguments

+autoconf will always run configure with prefix set to a directory in the patch processing directory.
+To configure other flags, set the AUTCONF_CONF_FLAGS environment variable.

+# CMAKE Specific

+By default, cmake will create a 'build' directory and perform all work there.
+This may be changed either on the command line or via a personality setting.  cmake requires make to be enabled.

 # Gradle Specific

 The gradle plug-in always rebuilds the gradlew file and uses gradlew as the method to execute commands.

 In Docker mode, the `${HOME}/.gradle` directory is shared amongst all invocations.

+# Make Specific

+No notes.

 # Maven Specific